vtex/shoreline/README.md

 Our [Pull Request workflow](.github/workflows/pr.yml) runs the following steps:

+1. Validates the PR title according to semantic commit rules to ensure that we are able to generate release notes from it
-1. Builds all packages, ensuring their build is ok
+2. Builds all packages, ensuring their build is ok
-2. Lints all JavaScript, TypeScript, and CSS files
+3. Lints all JavaScript, TypeScript, and CSS files
-3. Runs unit tests for all packages
+4. Runs unit tests for all packages
-4. Run interaction tests for all components
+5. Run interaction tests for all components
-5. Publishes the components package to Chromatic, which in turn will run visual tests
+6. Publishes the components package to Chromatic, which in turn will run visual tests

 ### Release workflow